manga-g/manga-g/README.md

   - in such a way to check multiple manga api's
   - simultaniously searching different manga sites for your search terms
    - while dynamically aggregating the results
-   - giving you the leetest manga reading experience
+   - giving you the LEETEST Manga reading experience
      - that feels like starcraft

 ## Prerequisites